weizhongwang/hello-world/README.md

 # ng2-kb
 This is a test project to build the KB front end using ng2/ts.

-Initially all data services will be using mock data.
+Initially all data services will be using mock data and later

-When it's ready to use http data service, no internal data will be consumed.
+only external data will be used in this framework.